nianswe/powdery_mildew_detector/README.md

 # Hypotheses and Validations
 1. Hypothesis 1: Symptom Correlation
+    - **Hypothesis:**
-    - **Hypothesis:** We suspect cherry leaves infected with powdery mildew have clear marks/signs, infected leaves have white powdery spots and stems, that can differentiate them from an uninfected leaf.
+        - We suspect cherry leaves infected with powdery mildew have clear marks/signs, infected leaves have white powdery spots and stems, that can differentiate them from an uninfected leaf.
-        An Image Montage shows that typically a leaf infected with powdery mildew has white powdery spots and structure. \n" Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another.\n"
+        - An Image Montage shows that typically a leaf infected with powdery mildew has white powdery spots and structure.
+        - Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another.
     - **Validation:**
         - **Average Image Study:** Conduct an average image study to investigate the common features in healthy, and powdery mildew infected leaves.
-        - **Data Annotation:** Annotate the images with specific symptoms such as leaf spots, discoloration, and lesions.
+        - **Data Annotation:** Annotate the images with specific symptoms such as leaf spots and stems.
         - **Symptom Feature Extraction:** Use image processing techniques to extract features related to these symptoms.
         - **Visualization:** Create visualizations such as heatmaps, and annotated average images to illustrate the correlation.